Jere's Cyclecraft

 We have learned if you treat people with respect, they will reward you with loyalty.
 Because the foundation of our business is integrity and customer satisfaction, it is our customers who should tell you what we have to offer you.

 True, we did solicit this opinion, but only because we knew Nick is at ease with a pen.
-Our only instruction was for him to write about why HE comes to Jere's Cyclecraft.
+Our only instruction was for him to write about why HE comes to Jere’s Cyclecraft.
 His comments are unedited.
+Be mindful that this was written in 2000, so references to time and his location may be inaccurate or outdated.

 So, please, consider these comments from one of our customers: